Kexueyi/PassGPT-Demo/README.md

 ![Working Flow of PassGPT](figure/intro.png)

+## Introduction

-This repo is mainly for course project from EE6405: Natural Language Processing.
-The goal of this project is to build a course-specific chat model powered by GPT.
-The model utlize the dataset build upon the course materials from EE6405.
+The goal of this project is to build a course-specific chat model powered by GPT, by utlizing the dataset build upon the course materials from EE6405: Natural Language Processing.

 ## Main Functions
 1. Course information retrieval. e.g. course materials, concepts related informations